Polaris0110/honeytrivedi-project-showcase/README.md

 # Honey Trivedi – Project Showcase

 Welcome!
 This repository contains links to my deployed full-stack projects.
-The code for these projects is kept **private** to protect API keys and configurations.
+The code for these projects is kept **private** to protect configurations.
 **Access can be granted upon request.**

 ---